vandijkstef/web-design-1819/README.md

 The project is running statically from the `drag-and-drop` folder, though an Express/Node based server is included.
 Start things by using the default `npm install && npm start`.

 SCSS compiling isn't done by this server, thus needs to be performed manually.

+### User scenarios (1.2.1)
+> Fill this out more
+- User needs to move a card to a different column
+- User needs to create a card
+- User needs to edit/update a card
+- User needs to delete a card

+### Exclusive design principals (1.2.2)
+> How am I using them?

+### Principals of UI designs (1.3)
+> Name a few, sketch it out

 ### Features
 - WASD/Arrow navigation